 The regime responsible for the persecution of the Greeks of Eastern Thrace before and during the First World War was the Committee of Union and Progress (C.U.P) otherwise known as the Young Turks.
-The methods used to eliminate Greeks in the region included: boycotting businesses, looting, murders, deportation, extortion and the pillaging of towns, villages and places of worship.
-The methods were so effective, and were met with such little or no resistance and international condemnation, that similar methods were later used against other Greeks and other minorities in the Empire to bring about their destruction.
+The methods used to eliminate Greeks in the region included: boycotting businesses, looting, murder, deportation, extortion and the pillaging of towns, villages and places of worship.
+The methods were so effective, and were met with such little or no resistance and international condemnation, that similar methods were later used against other Greeks and other minorities throughout the Ottoman Empire to bring about their destruction.

 The population of Greeks in Eastern Thrace at the beginning of the 20th century was more than 350,000.
-During the genocide, many Greeks from Eastern Thrace were exiled to Greece, while 100,000 were deported to the interior of Asia Minor and only half returned.1
+During the genocide, many of these Greeks were exiled to Greece, while 100,000 were deported to the interior of Asia Minor and only half returned.1

 Persecutions from 1912-1913

 Between the years 1912-1913, 15,690 Greeks were massacred in Eastern Thrace.2 A November report describes how the Ottoman Army at Aivali near Lüleburgaz massacred 167 Greek men, women and children.
 Four hundred Ottoman cavalry destroyed the Greek villages of Yagato and Golcuk, Bayramiç and Elmalı in the Malgara region.
 At Keşan, 300 Greeks were massacred.3